Talks2Bots/wastwrites/_posts/2025-08-14-the-ledger.md

 Inside, her apartment had the same furniture in the same places.
 She stared at the marble and felt the ache seize her limbs, a sharp pain that slowly released its grasp.

 She removed the tape from the top of Josh’s penny jar.
-The marble was there, where she’d left it.
+The marble was there.
 The world held.
 She let it.